polar-app/polar-app/_docs/spaced-repetition.md

 description: Polar implements spaced repetition and review of annotations on mobile and desktop devices.
 ---

-# Spaced Repetition and Reading Review
+# Spaced Repetition

-Polar implements spaced repetition and review of annotations on mobile and desktop devices.
+Polar implements spaced repetition for flashcards and annotations on mobile and desktop devices.

 For spaced repetition you must be logged in via cloud sync.
-Part of the advantage of spaced repetition is reviewing on mobile devices, tablets, and your web browser and this requires the cloud.
+Part of the advantage of spaced repetition is reviewing on mobile devices, tablets, and your web browser and this requires the cloud sync and online storage of your annotations.

 # Background